Fractonic gauge theory of smectics: Introduction

-A complementary motivaton for our study is its relation to a new class of topological quantum states of matter -- dubbed ``fractons'' -- discovered in theoretical exactly solvable models.\cite{Chamon05, Bravyi11, Haah11, Castelnovo12, Yoshida13, Bravyi13, Vijay15, Vijay16} These feature a number of fascinating properties that are believed to lie beyond a conventional quantum field theoretic description.\cite{QiAOP2020} The most striking of these are quasiparticles with robust (not just fine-tuned or symmetry imposed) restrictions on their mobility, such as an immobile fracton, and its subdimensional multipoles.
-Although experimental realizations have been sorely lacking, these theoretical models are intensely studied, motivated by their promise for a robust quantum memory and fundamental interest in a new class of topological quantum liquids\cite{HNreview,AbhinavPremReview}.
+A complementary motivation for our study is its relation to a new class of topological quantum states of matter -- dubbed ``fractons'' -- discovered in theoretical exactly solvable models.\cite{Chamon05, Bravyi11, Haah11, Castelnovo12, Yoshida13, Bravyi13, Vijay15, Vijay16} These feature a number of fascinating properties that are believed to lie beyond a conventional quantum field theoretic description.\cite{QiAOP2020} The most striking of these are quasiparticles with robust (not just fine-tuned or symmetry imposed) restrictions on their mobility, such as an immobile fracton, and its subdimensional multipoles.
+Although experimental realizations have been sorely lacking, these theoretical models are intensely studied, motivated by their promise for a robust quantum memory\cite{Haah11} and fundamental interest in a new class of topological quantum liquids\cite{HNreview,AbhinavPremReview}.

-Following this gapped class of lattice qubit models, fracton-like phenomena were also uncovered in gapless symmetric tensor gauge theories, encoded in a generalized Gauss law, that conserves charge multipoles and thereby constrains mobility of charges\cite{Pretko1703, Pretko1707}.
-Contemporaneously, a similarity of the constrained dynamics of disclination and dislocation defects in a crystal was conjectured to be dual to charges and dipoles of a gauge theory\cite{PretkoLRdualityPRL2018}.
-Utilizing a generalizaton of the familiar XY-to-gauge theory (boson-vortex) duality\cite{dasgupta,fisher}, Pretko and Radzihovsky formalized this relation through a duality mapping (explored in other contexts by Zaanen and company \cite{Zaanen2017}) between a quantum 2D crystal elasticity and a symmetric tensor gauge theory.
-Under this mapping the stress tensor $\sigma_{ij}$ and momentum vector $\pi_i$ fields map onto the electric tensor $E_{ij}$ and magnetic vector $B_i$ fields, respectively, with Newton's law (conservaton of momentum) corresponding to Faraday's law of the tensor gauge theory.
+Following this gapped class of lattice qubit models, fracton-like phenomena were also uncovered in gapless symmetric tensor gauge theories, encoded in a generalized Gauss law, that conserves charge multipoles and thereby constrains mobility of charges\cite{Pretko1703, Pretko1707, Slagle}.
+Contemporaneously, a similarity of the constrained dynamics of disclination and dislocation defects in a crystal was conjectured to be dual to charges and dipoles of a gauge theory\cite{RadzihovskyConjectureDuality16}.
+Utilizing a generalization of the familiar XY-to-gauge theory (boson-vortex) duality\cite{dasgupta,fisher}, Pretko and Radzihovsky\cite{PretkoLRdualityPRL2018} formalized this relation through a duality mapping (explored in other contexts by Zaanen and company \cite{Zaanen2017}) between a quantum 2D crystal elasticity and a symmetric tensor gauge theory.
+Under this mapping the stress tensor $\sigma_{ij}$ and momentum vector $\pi_i$ fields map onto the electric tensor $E_{ij}$ and magnetic vector $B_i$ fields, respectively, with Newton's law (conservation of momentum) corresponding to Faraday's law of the tensor gauge theory.
+Relation of these tensor gauge theories to chiral topological elasticity was also explored in Ref.\onlinecite{GromovDualityPRL2019}.